Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2020-03-01-preview/types.md

 * **groupIds**: string[]: The ID(s) of the group(s) obtained from the remote resource that this private endpoint should connect to.
 Required on PUT (CreateOrUpdate) requests.
 * **privateLinkServiceConnectionState**: [PrivateLinkConnectionState](#privatelinkconnectionstate): A collection of read-only information about the state of the connection to the private remote resource.
 * **privateLinkServiceId**: string: The resource id of the private link service.
 Required on PUT (CreateOrUpdate) requests.
-* **requestMessage**: string: A message passed to the owner of the remote resource with this connection request.
+* **requestMessage**: string (ReadOnly): A message passed to the owner of the remote resource with this connection request.
 Restricted to 140 chars.

 ## PrivateLinkConnectionState
 ### Properties